-To help staff to get to know our incoming students, first year boys are invited to write a letter to St. Mary’s entitled ‘All About Me’.
-Having St. Mary’s to themselves on their first day they are given the opportunity to familiarize themselves with their new surroundings and get to know their classes.
+To help staff to get to know our incoming students, we allow our incoming students the opportunity of having St. Mary’s to themselves on their first day.
+That way they are given the opportunity to familiarize themselves with their new surroundings and get to know their classes.
 A study skills course is run during the first term to help prepare students for the challenges of their secondary school academic life.
 During their first year students participate in an SPHE course which helps them with such areas as settling into secondary school, time management, personal health, and how to deal with bullying

 A very successful mentoring programme is in place whereby senior students act as volunteer mentors for first years.
 Each mentor is usually assigned a small group of students who they help to adapt to their new surroundings.

 Each class in the school is assigned a tutor who plays a role in counselling, offers academic guidance, and acts as a vital cog in the college discipline system.

 Each of the five years has a designated year head with overall responsibility for the behaviour, discipline and welfare of the students in their year group.

 Pastoral Care Team